nilipatel97/linkedin-learning-javascript-essentials/module-7-notes.md

 ```

 Fact: Can directly add an item to the end of an array using the length property
-- one way to do this is with the `length` property, becuase the `length` property has the same number as the index of the next imagined item
+- one way to do this is with the `length` property, becuase the `length` property has the same number as the index of the next imagined item (risky; "push" preferred)
 ```
 let item;